cbuliarca/BCM_exetndShortcutsUI/README.md

 Works with Photoshop CS4 >>> CC 2017

 These are some help videos:
-The videos are old, and the ui tool have been a bit changed but the ideea is the same...
+The videos are old, and the ui tool has been changed a bit but the ideea is the same...

 https://www.youtube.com/watch?v=2_x1LerZfek